 Personalized, genotype-directed therapy for advanced non-small cell lung cancer

-Initial systemic therapy for advanced non-small cell lung cancer with a mutation in the epidermal growth factor receptor
+Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor

 Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer

-Initial systemic chemotherapy for advanced non-small cell lung cancer without an epidermal growth factor receptor mutation or the ALK fusion oncogene
+Initial systemic chemotherapy for advanced non-small cell lung cancer without a driver mutation

 Systemic therapy for advanced non-small cell lung cancer in elderly patients and patients with a poor performance status